 About the same time, I joined a military transition program just starting up in Silicon Valley.
-It was an opportunity I couldn’t have dreamed of only a few months before, but I felt shoehorned into a role and location that I knew, in my gut, I wasn’t interested in.
+It was an opportunity I couldn’t have dreamed of only a few months before, but I felt shoehorned into a role and location that I wouldn’t have chosen otherwise.
 I ignored my instincts and went out anyway, while still on active duty.

 While there, I discovered that the veterans’ network in the valley is small but strong.
 Word was that there are only ~1000 veterans employed by tech companies in the San Francisco area.

 However, my impostor syndrome had only gotten worse as I realized how complacent with my own technical skills I had become in the Army.
-I was restless, anxious about my future, and not happy in San Francisco.
+I was restless and anxious about my future.

 I had been hired on as a data analyst.
 That was the most-technical role offered in that round of veteran fellowships, but I was looking to pivot to engineering.
 Like most military officers, I had a great manager’s resume with sparse technical experience.
 Generously, one of the startup’s chief engineers gave me the benefit of the doubt and made me an offer of full-time employment in a better role, after working with him for only 9 days.
 Looking back, I’m still in awe.
 I accepted it from the taxi as I left to return to home station for final-out.

-A month later, after transition leave, I called him to decline the offer.
+A month later, after transition leave, I called him to ask about remote work and then decline the offer.
 This was not an easy decision to make.
 Months before, my girlfriend had moved from Arizona to DC on my account, anticipating an Army relocation, and I couldn’t then bail on her to go back over to San Francisco.

 I accepted an earlier offer from a big tech company in the DC area and started two weeks later.
 After almost a year, I am already far more confident and capable.